 How to navigate Windows using a keyboard

-Navigating Microsoft Windows using the keyboard for many of the commonly performed tasks can dramatically increase your productivity.
-In addition, a situation may arise when the mouse stops working or you need to work on a computer with no mouse.
-Below are some of the commonly used keys you will need to use to navigate Windows using your keyboard.
-You can navigate this document by clicking on one of the below links, or you can scroll through the entire document and learn about each of the methods of navigating Windows using your keyboard.
+Navigating Microsoft Windows using the keyboard for many commonly performed tasks can dramatically increase your productivity.
+Also, a situation may arise when the mouse stops functioning or you need to work on a computer without one.
+The following sections contain many key combinations used to navigate Windows using your keyboard.
+You can navigate this page by clicking a link below, or scroll through the entire page and learn all the methods individually.

 Opening a program on the desktop